How to Leave the United States and Where to Go Next: 5 Easy Steps

 Money is, oftentimes, a core factor in many of our life’s decisions.
 Getting a new car, moving to a new country, acquiring a second passport – all of these decisions primarily depend on your finances.

-First, let’s talk about US citizens who are finally ready to take the plunge, cut all ties, and renounce their citizenship.
+First, let’s talk about US citizens who are finally ready to take the plunge, cut all ties and renounce their citizenship .

-In our experience, getting a credit card and earning a decent credit score could be tricky in a foreign country.
+Why?
+Because in our experience, getting a credit card and earning a decent credit score could be tricky in a foreign country.

-Here, it’s important to note that as long as you are an American passport holder, you will have to pay US taxes and report back to US authorities regarding all your income and assets outside of the US.
+However, it’s important to note that as long as you are an American passport holder, you will have to pay US taxes and report back to US authorities regarding all your income and assets outside of the US.

 Merely moving out of the US does not grant you immunity from US taxes.
-Unfortunately, sure, but that’s how it is.

-2. Organize Your Assets
+2. Organise Your Assets

 Asset management is another crucial step toward a safe and hassle-free move out of the country.